ais-open/dcos-geoserver/README.md

 * GEOSERVER_MEMORY: Memory alloted to each GeoServer instance (defaults to 512MiB)
 * GEOSERVER_IMAGE: Docker image used for the GeoServer instance (defaults to appliedis/geoserver:2.8)
 * HOST_GEOSERVER_DATA_DIR: location the GeoServer data directory resides on the host (defaults to /shared/geoserver)
+* HOST_SUPPLEMENTAL_DATA_DIRS: comma separated locations of data stored on host to mount RO into container (no default)